aspose-slides/Aspose.Slides-Documentation/reportingservices/getting-started/installation/re-installing-aspose-slides-for-reporting-services/_index.md

 {{% alert color="primary" %}}

-This section explains the scenario where Aspose.Slides for Reporting Services is already installed and for some reason, reinstallation of Aspose.Slides for Reporting Services is required.
+This article describes the fix for a situation in which Aspose.Slides for Reporting Services is already installed, but for whatever reason, it has to be reinstalled.

 {{% /alert %}}